HelioApsis/DCS-EnhancedME/README.md

 -   There is no visible selection box (yet).
 -   Selection for statics is slow, especially for a large number (> 20).
 I would not recommend it.
 -   In general, I wouldn't recommend trying to select a large amount of groups in a large mission.
 It tends to be very slow.
 Even if DCS seems "frozen," the ME is processing the selections in the background.
--   **This is basically only for selecting a large amount of units to delete them.
-That's all you can do with multiselection in the Mission Editor and this script doesn't change that.**

 ## Usage